-Normally, the middle ear is ventilated 3 to 4 times/min as the eustachian tube opens during swallowing, and O2 is absorbed by blood in the vessels of the middle ear mucous membrane.
+Normally, the middle ear is ventilated 3 to 4 times a minute as the eustachian tube opens during swallowing, and oxygen is absorbed by blood in the vessels of the middle ear mucous membrane.
 If patency of the eustachian tube is impaired, a relative negative pressure develops within the middle ear, which can lead to fluid accumulation.
 This fluid may cause hearing loss.

-Secretory otitis media is a common sequela to acute otitis media in children (often identified on routine ear recheck) and may persist for weeks to months.
+Secretory otitis media is a common sequela to acute otitis media Otitis Media (Acute) Acute otitis media is a bacterial or viral infection of the middle ear, usually accompanying an upper respiratory infection.
+Symptoms include otalgia, often with systemic symptoms (eg, fever... read more in children (often identified on routine ear recheck) and may persist for weeks to months.
 In other cases, eustachian tube obstruction may be secondary to inflammatory processes in the nasopharynx, allergies, hypertrophic adenoids or other obstructive lymphoid aggregations on the torus of the eustachian tube and in the Rosenmüller fossa, or benign or malignant tumors.
 The effusion may be sterile or (more commonly) contain pathogenic bacteria sometimes as a biofilm, although inflammation is not observed.

 Patients may report no symptoms, but some (or their family members) note hearing loss.
 Patients may experience a feeling of fullness, pressure, or popping in the ear with swallowing.
 Otalgia is rare.

 Various possible changes to the tympanic membrane (TM) include an amber or gray color, displacement of the light reflex, mild to severe retraction, and accentuated landmarks.
 On air insufflation, the TM may be immobile.
 An air-fluid level or bubbles of air may be visible through the TM.